impal0r/zack/README.md

  - Left-click the keyboard in Poke mode to pass input to the simulated computer

  How to program Zack:
- - Copy the file userDefineLang.xml to Notepad++'s user defined language directory, which on Windows 10 is %AppData%\Roaming\Notepad++\
+ - Copy the file userDefineLang.xml to Notepad++'s user defined language directory, which on Windows 10 is `%AppData%\Roaming\Notepad++\`
  - Note: if you have already defined custom languages yourself please don't overwrite your own file, but merge the XML structure
  - Create a .src file in the root of this project and open it in your favourite text editor, for example Notepad++
+ - Right-click on the words 'Normal text file' in the bottom left of the Notepad++ window and select 'Zack Assembly' as the language to get syntax highlighting
  - Add `Z1.0 prog` as the first line in your file (or `Z1.0 bios` if you're writing another BIOS)
- - Add #INCLUDE define.src at the top, which contains names for the BIOS functions (don't do this if you're writing another BIOS!)
+ - Add #INCLUDE define.src as the next line, which contains names for the BIOS functions (don't do this if you're writing another BIOS!) - this step is optional but recommended
  - Write assembly code using the syntax and instructions in assemble.txt and instr.txt; see other .src files for examples
- - Assemble to a .mem or .rom file using `> python3 assemble.py [filename] [options]`.
+ - Assemble to a .mem or .rom file using `> python assemble.py [filename] [options]`.
 This produces a memory image file in logisim's special format
  - If you are writing another BIOS, load the .rom file into Zack's ROM module (the top one).
-Otherwise leave the top memory box alone and load your .mem file into the box below, the RAM.
+Otherwise leave the ROM alone and load your .mem file into the box below, the RAM.
+If you left-click a component in edit mode, the type (eg. ROM or RAM) will show on the left.
- - Caution: Zack does not use a standard calling convention, so the BIOS routines take paramters and return values in different registers.
+ - Caution: Zack does not use a standard calling convention, so the BIOS routines take parameters and return values in different registers.
 Each routine states its specifications separately in comments - see bios.src.
 I'm sorry it ended up this way.

 Please refer to assemble.txt, instr.txt and bios.txt for further documentation.